From Hayatop, the EIB building in Midtown Manhattan, Rush Limbaugh and the Excellence in Broadcasting Network.

 By the way, Arnold Schwarzenegger, I can't get over this.

-We need to drop our core principles and beliefs, and we need to start spending money on government programs and things people want.
+We need to drop our core principles and beliefs and we need to start spending money on government programs and things people want.

-His sense of government if his sense of governing works, why the hell is California in so much debt and also asking for a federal bailout?
+If his sense of governing works, why the hell is California in so much debt and also asking for a federal bailout?

 Spending on programs that people want, that's what California is.